sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 Monsters represent something about the theme, usually the fear that must be overcome, or the anti-premise.

+If a monster is used as the threshold guardian during the [Return](#link) chapter, it should be a realization of the Big Fear of the story, or the anti-premise.
+If the players cross the first threshold on the premise of "We will save the village", the monster should be the thing that will destroy the village and many villages after it.
+If the premise is "We will return richer than the king", the monster is the thing that destroys the concept of wealth, maybe by turning the surface of the world into a hellscape where the only currency is suffering.

 Monsters have a weakness or a preferred strategy.
-If that strategy demonstrates the change integrated by the heroes, that is best.
+For a threshold guardian monster, the weakness or strategy should demonstrate the *change* integrated by the heroes.

 Monsters have 1-20 stamina points and 1-5 wound squares